Biden orders 1,000 more troops to aid Afghanistan departure

-WASHINGTON (AP) — President Joe Biden authorized on Saturday an additional 1,000 U.S. troops for deployment to Afghanistan, raising to roughly 5,000 the number of U.S. troops to ensure what Biden caled an “orderly and safe drawdown” of American and allied personnel.
+WASHINGTON (AP) — President Joe Biden authorized an additional 1,000 U.S. troops for deployment to Afghanistan, raising to roughly 5,000 the number of U.S. troops to ensure what Biden called an “orderly and safe drawdown” of American and allied personnel.

 U.S. troops will also help in the evacuation of Afghans who worked with the military during the nearly two-decade war.

 The last-minute decision to re-insert thousands of U.S. troops into Afghanistan reflected the dire state of security as the Taliban seized control of multiple Afghan cities in a few short days.
-The need for more forces also called into question whether Biden would meet his Aug.
-31 deadline for fully withdrawing combat forces.
+The militant and fundamentalist movement gained control of key parts of the country it governed until being ousted by U.S. and coalition forces after the Sept.
+11 attacks.
+Biden had set an Aug.
+31 deadline for fully withdraw combat forces before the 20th anniversary of the attacks.

+Biden attributed much of the chaos unfolding in Afghanistan to former President Donald Trump's efforts to end the war, which Biden said created a blueprint that put U.S. forces in a difficult spot with an emboldened Taliban challenging the Afghan government.

+“When I came to office, I inherited a deal cut by my predecessor — which he invited the Taliban to discuss at Camp David on the eve of 9/11 of 2019 — that left the Taliban in the strongest position militarily since 2001," Biden said in a statement Saturday.
+“I was the fourth president to preside over an American troop presence in Afghanistan — two Republicans, two Democrats.
+I would not, and will not, pass this war onto a fifth.”

-In a statement Saturday, Biden didn’t explain the breakdown of the 5,000 troops he said had been deployed.
+In his statement Biden didn’t explain the numerical breakdown of the 5,000 troops he said had been deployed.
 But a defense official said in a media statement that the president had approved Defense Secretary Lloyd Austin’s recommendation that the lead battalion of the 82nd Airborne Brigade Combat Team assist in the State Department’s drawdown.

 Initially 1,000 troops were in place to aid with the withdrawal, and administration officials quickly judged that total to be insufficient.
 An additional contingent of Marines arrived in Kabul as part of a 3,000-troop force intended to secure an airlift of U.S. Embassy personnel and Afghan allies as Taliban insurgents approached the outskirts of the capital.
 The additional 1,000 troops approved Saturday appeared to bring the total to 5,000.

-After an advance group of Marines arrived on Friday, more flowed into the Kabul international airport on Saturday, said Navy Capt.
-William Urban, a spokesman for U.S. Central Command.
-Citing operational security, Urban declined to provide specific numbers.
-The Pentagon said on Friday that the bulk of the 3,000 — comprising two battalions of Marines and one of Army soldiers — were due by the end of the weekend.

-Officials have stressed that the newly arriving troops’ mission is limited to assisting the airlift of embassy personnel and Afghan allies, and they expect to complete it by month’s end.
+Officials have stressed that the newly arriving troops’ mission was limited to assisting the airlift of embassy personnel and Afghan allies, and they expected to complete it by month’s end.
 But they might have to stay longer if the embassy is threatened by a Taliban takeover of Kabul by then.

+In a sign of fears that the Taliban could soon capture Kabul, U.S. Embassy personnel were urgently destroying sensitive documents, according to two U.S. military officials who spoke on condition of anonymity because they were not authorized to discuss the actions.

-As the situation in Afghanistan rapidly worsened, Biden, who is spending the weekend at Camp David, and Vice President Kamala Harris held a secure video conference on Saturday morning with national security officials.
-They discussed efforts to reduce the number of U.S. civilians in Afghanistan, evacuate Afghans who worked with the U.S. government and the fast-moving changes on the ground, the White House said.
+As the situation in Afghanistan rapidly worsened, Biden, who was spending the weekend at Camp David, and Vice President Kamala Harris held a secure video conference on Saturday morning with national security officials before Biden announced the additional troops.

 On Saturday, the Taliban captured Mazar-e-Sharif, a large heavily defended city in northern Afghanistan, and closed in on Kabul by taking the Logar province just to the south.
 The Taliban have made major advances in recent days, including capturing Herat and Kandahar, the country’s second- and third-largest cities.